JRedeker/slack-google-image-search/README.md

 # Install
 1. plug your keys into main.py
-2. push to heroku
+2. push to your favorite PaaS
-3. setup a new slash command in slack to send a POST request to your heroku url
+3. setup a new slash command in slack to send a POST request to your PaaS application url
 4. tada!

 # Usage